HannahHealyQCA/1701QCA-Assessment2/index.md

 ## Next steps ##
 *Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*

+To complete my project I need to:

+1- Finish making accessories
+  - Includes the fabrication of the interactions
+  - Includes:
+    - Fireplace
+    - Curtains
+    - Wall art
+    - Wall lights and lamps
+    - Door
+    - Other small details

+2- Finish transforming the aesthetics of the room.
+  - Add wooden floors
+  - Add window panes.
+  - Add wallpaper/paint walls
+  - Add wooden steps.

+3- Construct final book with wiring and story.
+  - Print/Hand-write story onto thick paper
+  - Bind simple book
+  - Install aluminium sensors
+  - Connect wiring to microbit + coding
+  - Make prototypr tests along the way

+4- Install LEDS, servo, and motor to complete all other interactions.
+  - Put into fabrication/casing and wire up to microbit

+5- Link these interactions to touch sensors in the book.
+  - Through wiring and code
+  - Hide wires neatly under scene
+  - Make prototype tests along the way